velozo-oliveira/house_rocket/README.md

 |**Total**|**3844**|**1,517,762,900**|**1,637,317,541.5**|**119,554,641.5**|

 ## 8. Conclusions
-Overall, House Rocket was a great project to practice the basics concepts of Data Analysis.
+Overall, House Rocket was a great study project to practice the basics concepts of data analysis.
+Guided by my mentor Meigarom Lopes, I was able to explore and manipulate the data set using Python.

 ## 9. Next Steps

-Include more variables in the purchasing analyis, such as number of badrooms, living area, etc.
+The business problem was solved using a superficial approach.
+The next step would include more variables in the purchasing and selling analyis, such as number of badrooms, living area, etc. There are  factors that